slevithan/xregexp/README.md

 ﻿[XRegExp](http://xregexp.com/)
 ==============================

 XRegExp provides augmented, extensible JavaScript regular expressions.
 You get new syntax, flags, and methods beyond what browsers support natively.
-XRegExp is also a regular expression utility belt with tools to make your client-side grepping simpler and more powerful, while freeing you from worrying about pesky cross-browser inconsistencies and the unreliable `lastIndex` property [(details)](http://blog.stevenlevithan.com/archives/fixing-javascript-regexp).
+XRegExp is also a regular expression utility belt with tools to make your client-side grepping simpler and more powerful, while freeing you from worrying about pesky cross-browser inconsistencies and the unreliable `lastIndex` property.

 A few usage examples